Introduction to Symbolic Logic

 How to do Well in this Course

-The debriefing sessions are the easiest.
-You just need to write something coherent about your experience.
+The debriefing sessions require only that you write something coherent about your experience.

 "[Y]ou can always do a trial submission to see if you got the answers right,